Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 -   there are several prediction methods which are equally applicable,

--   where no theory exists that reflects combination of spatial prediction methods,
+-   where no theory exists that describes a combination of spatial prediction methods,

 -   where fitting and prediction of individual models is faster and less